Turivny/RI-Reasoning-Model/README.md

 ## Purpose

-Our goal is to amplify human cognition through adaptive, meaningful reasoning.
+The goal of the RI Reasoning Model is to amplify human cognition through adaptive, meaningful reasoning.
 Instead of returning generic answers, the model helps you explore problems from multiple dimensions and discover well-rounded solutions.
 It encourages deeper engagement with your specific context, creating responses that feel more natural and thoughtful.

 ## Ethical Principles